NIJ's Research Assistantship Program

 Research Assistantship Duties: Research assistants perform a range of research-related duties and must work effectively as part of a larger research team.
-Research assistants plan and schedule their work based on defined objectives, tasks and priorities with the review and approval of the RAP manager, assigned NIJ staff and the university’s Graduate Program Director (GPD).
+Research assistants plan and schedule their work based on defined objectives, tasks and priorities with the review and approval of the RAP manager, relevant NIJ staff and the university’s Graduate Program Director (GPD).

-Applying for an NIJ Research Assistantship
+Applying for a NIJ Research Assistantship

 Before they can be nominated by their university, candidates must provide their GPD with:

 - Statement of interest (1,000 word maximum) that describes the applicant's background and qualifications, current educational program objectives, basis for interest in the assistantship — including issues of interest and skills to be acquired — and career goals, including how the assistantship would support those goals.

 - Criminal Justice Challenge Essay: Applicant should provide an essay describing what they consider to be the greatest challenge (or set of challenges) within criminal justice that can be addressed through advances in science (including social and behavioral), technology, engineering or mathematics within the next 20 years, and why.
 Applicant will need to explain why this challenge is important and what advances could be employed to address the challenge.
 (500 words).